mkudzia/c4l-workshop-2016/README.md

 There are some great code workshops being offered at Code4Lib this year!
 Our goal with this workshop is to get your laptop into shape to participate more fully, and provide a space to ask questions and troubleshoot.

 ## Code of Conduct

-We expect participants to comply with the Code4Lib code of conduct [http://bit.ly/coc4lib](http://bit.ly/coc4lib).
-The local contact person for any concerns you may have during this workshop is **TODO: fill in with info from committee.
+Participants and instructors in this workshop are expected to follow the [Code4Lib 2016 code of conduct](http://2016.code4lib.org/conduct.html).
+The local contact person for any concerns you may have during this workshop is **TODO: fill in with info from committee**.

-We find the following suggestions useful when we're trying to learn, so we're committed to trying them here.
-In a learning evironment, things which are not helpful include:
-* Feigning surprise: "Wait, you didn't know that _____ ?!" is usually not a helpful reaction; please don't do this.
-* Well, actually: If you feel that someone (including one of us) has missed something important in our explanation of something, please do mention it.
-However, we prefer more of a "yes, and" approach -- in practice, sentences that start with "well, actually" tend to be more about making the person speaking feel smart, than about advancing everyone's understanding.
-* Back-seat driving: There is a difference between hearing that someone is struggling and going over to try and help, and listening with half an ear and lobbing advice intermittently across the room.
-We love for people to work together and help each other out, but please engage meaningfully when you do so.

-These suggestions were inspired by what used to be the Hacker School rules (now called the Recurse Center rules) -- more info [here](https://www.recurse.com/manual#sub-sec-social-rules).
+Additionally, we will try to provide a good atmosphere for learning by implementing the following social rules, which were inspired by the [Recurse Center social rules](https://www.recurse.com/manual#sub-sec-social-rules).

+1. Support everyone's learning process.
+  * Please ask questions if you don't understand something.
+  * Don't "feign surprise" that someone isn't familiar with a certain concept or term.

+2. Offer help constructively.
+  * Collaborating with other workshop participants to solve problems is encouraged.
+  * Respect that others may not want your assistance at the moment.
+  * Don't instruct people to "just" do X--this implies that X is simple, when it probably isn't!
+  * Don't correct people with "well, actually"--this invalidates what they just said.

+3. Be respectful.
+  * Follow the Code4Lib code of conduct.
+  * Avoid stereotypes and biased language.

 ## Getting Started
 Here's the [outline](outline.md) of what we'll cover.